bang/json-conf-autoref/README.md

 What happened?

-For the 'hdfs-base' value, the reference `$hdfs-user`(is a reference for the key 'hdfs-user') was replaced by 'john'(value of the key 'hdfs-user'.
+For the 'hdfs-base' value, the reference `${hdfs-user}`(is a reference for the key 'hdfs-user') was replaced by 'john'(value of the key 'hdfs-user'.
 Simple like that!
-If you have a key and a simple value, you can refere in another place only using the char '$' + *name of the key* that have the value you want.
+If you have a key and a simple value, you can refere in another place only using the char '$' + *{name of the key between brakets}* that have the value you want.
 Of course, if you refere to a variable that not exists a exception will be trhown.

 Now, let's complicate the *default.json* file a little bit, using reference to another reference using `$hdfs-base` referencing another reference.